KORINZ/nhk-news-scraper-gui/README.md

 - Extract a random news article from NHK News Web Easy
 - Save article details (URL, date, title, content) and featured vocabularies (with furigana) in a text file
 - Generate a daily quiz for students based on the scraped article
+- Send customized text or sticker messages from a terminal interface

 ## Dependencies